isovector/sandymaguire.me/site/posts/2020-11-01-mastery-skateboard.markdown

 machines.
 It'll be good to pick his brain on the feasibility of a full-sized skateboard, now that I'm reasonably confident this thing is doable.

+### 2020-01-07

+Spent the day discussing the project with my dad, who had some great ideas about how to go about actually manufacturing this thing.
+He also showed me some good places to look for parts, and we found some promising wheel/motor hubs.
+Furthermore, regenerative braking appears to be something I'll get for free.

+I also started CAD modeling the board.
+I've got its frame all modeled parametrically, so I can fill in real values when I get the real parts measured.
+I'm still missing the electronics and battery compartments on my model, but it'll be easy to get that figured out tomorrow.